forrestdavis/PublicModelsAPI/README.md

 # ModelsAPI

+      DISCLAIMER:

+      This is actively being developed, and I anticipate major restructing in the next year.
+Experiments and methods are being added within the context of my courses.
+If you have suggestions please either post an Issue or write to me at forrestd@mit.edu

-Shared containers for experiments that I developed for my dissertation.
+Shared containers for experiments that I use in my work.
 The aim is to have a unified API for running models on typical experiments in neural model interpretability.
 This is done for LSTMs/RNNs by using a version of [neural-complexity](https://github.com/vansky/neural-complexity),